 At least I don't.
-Or, should I say didn't.
+Or, I should say didn't.
 Past tense.
 Because from now on every decorated cut-out cookie coming out of my kitchen is gong to be these.
-These are so good I'm surprised there were enough left over for pictures.
+These are so good that I'm surprised there were enough left over for pictures.

-Also important – if you take care to chill the dough, these cookies hold their shape perfectly while baking and can be stored at room temperature for up to 10 days.
+Also important for decorated cut-out Christmas cookies - if you take care to chill the dough, these cookies hold their shape perfectly while baking and can be stored at room temperature for up to 10 days.
 I feel like this is important with cookies that require decoration.
 You can bake them one day and decorate them on another.

-- 30 tbsp unsalted butter, at room temperature
+- 30 tablespoons (424 grams) unsalted butter, at room temperature

 - 3 large egg yolks

 - 2 teaspoons pure vanilla extract

 - 3 ½ cups (420 grams) all-purpose flour

 - 1 teaspoon table table salt, OR 1 ½ teaspoons kosher salt

 - Holiday cookie cutters – or any shape of cookie cutters

 For the Chocolate and Vanilla Fondants: